Skip to content

 This guide assumes familiarity with the following:

-You can set the graph recursion limit when invoking or streaming the graph.
+You can also set the graph recursion limit when invoking or streaming the graph.
 The recursion limit sets the number of supersteps that the graph is allowed to execute before it raises an error.
 Read more about the concept of recursion limits here.
-Let's see an example of this in a simple graph with parallel branches to better understand exactly how the recursion limit works.

-If you want to see an example of how you can return the last value of your state instead of receiving a recursion limit error form your graph, read this how-to.
+To return the last value of your state instead of receiving a recursion limit error, read this how-to.

 Setup